ashritakodali/coffee_quality_analysis/README.md

 - Run `clean_coffee_data.R` in order to clean the text columns and perform the final required cleaning sets
 - In the end, there should be one csv file that contains the data for both the Arabica and Robusta coffee beans
 - The data cleaning scripts were adapted from this [Github Repository](https://github.com/jldbc/coffee-quality-database/tree/master).
 Changes were made to some of the files since some packages have deprecated since then.
-- The dataset used for this analysis containes records from October 2024 - Novemeber 2025.
+- The dataset used for this analysis contains records from October 2024 - Novemeber 2025.